- Introduction

 7.2 Finesse Anglers

-- Why: Low‑inertia spool and high gear ratio pick up slack quickly on pitch‑and‑flip and drop‑shot.
+- Why: Low-inertia spools and high gear ratios quickly pick up slack during finesse techniques.

 7.3 Heavy-Cover Pitchers & Punchers